Ghana fails to reach agreement on debt deal with two international bondholders – Report

 The country has since been shut out from international capital markets and has now resorted to the domestic treasury bill markets for borrowing.

-Ghana, which is currently under a 17th IMF bailout programme, on April 13, 2024, reached a staff-level agreement with the IMF Mission team on a second review that will pave the way for a third instalment of the bailout funds of $360 million.
+Ghana, which is currently under a 17th IMF bailout programme, on April 13, 2024 reached a staff-level agreement with the IMF Mission team on a second review that will pave the way for a third installment of the bailout funds of $360 million.

 IMF Mission Chief to Ghana, Stephane Roudet, during a joint presser held in Accra, however, urged Ghanaian authorities to secure a deal with its commercial and bilateral creditors for the IMF Management and Executive Board to approve the next disbursement.